 Previous reports have indicated that the vetting process for rideshare drivers is not especially thorough.
 As a result, drivers with questionable records can slip through the cracks.
 Unfortunately, rideshare passengers are the ones who pay the price whenever that happens.
 Your driver getting into an accident is not the only thing you need to worry about if they do not get vetted properly.

 Over the years, reports have also come out about those drivers assaulting their passengers.
-Hire a personal injury lawyer immediately if something like that occurs during your trip.
+Hire a Baltimore car accident lawyer or personal injury lawyer immediately if something like that occurs during your trip.

 Rideshare companies set incentives for their drivers to rake in more revenue.
 Unfortunately, while drivers do get perks for hitting those incentives, they also put themselves at greater risk.
 Instead of resting, some drivers may stay out longer to hit an incentive within reach.
 The stress of trying to hit those incentives could also have adverse effects on a driver’s skills.
 It is not difficult to see how that incentive structure can cause problems.